-Pierre Fenals, the magician of Maison En Belles Lies, an ex-fashion and garment industry professional, by happenstance he bought one of Rudolf Steiner’s book about biodynamic farming on a whim at a Parisian flea market, and thus began his journey from cloth to vine.
+Pierre Fenals, the magician of Maison En Belles Lies, an ex-banker, also a fashion and garment industry professional, by happenstance he bought one of Rudolf Steiner’s book about biodynamic farming on a whim at a Parisian flea market, and thus began his journey to vine.

 As we first met, we immediately felt imbursed with his passion and knowledge, the attention to details, and the respect to the terroir.
-As for the name Belles Lies, it derives from a practice developed by 17th-century monks who would dry their barrels and rub them with the lees from the vintage.
+As for the name Belles Lies (beautiful lees), it derives from a practice developed by 17th-century monks who would dry their barrels and rub them with the lees from the vintage.